cometicon/cometicon.github.io/_pages/research.md

 </p>

-## Communications
+## Publications/Communications
-Communications related to my works in the [Communications section](/publications/)
+Communications related to my works in the [Contributions section](/publications/)